 <h1>Hello, World!</h1>

-The JSX version is not only shorter but also more human-readable, making it easier for developers to understand the structure of the UI at a glance.
+The JSX version is not only shorter but also more human-readable, making it easier for teams to collaborate on projects.

 JSX streamlines the process of creating and managing UI components.
-By allowing developers to write HTML-like syntax directly in JavaScript, JSX eliminates the need for complex DOM manipulation or templating engines.
-This results in faster development cycles and fewer errors.
+By allowing developers to write HTML-like syntax directly in JavaScript, JSX eliminates the need for complex DOM manipulation or verbose function calls.
+This leads to faster development cycles and fewer errors.

 return (